danigb/smplr/README.md

 const piano = await new SplendidGrandPiano(context).load;
 ```

+#### Shared configuration options

+All instruments share some configuration options that are passed as second argument of the constructor.
+As it name implies, all fields are optional:

+- `volume`: A number from 0 to 127 representing the instrument global volume.
+100 by default
+- `destination`: An `AudioNode` that is the output of the instrument. `AudioContext.destination` is used by default
+- `volumeToGain`: a function to convert the volume to gain.
+It uses MIDI standard as default.
+- `scheduleLookaheadMs`: the lookahead of the scheduler.
+If the start time of the note is less than current time plus this lookahead time, the note will be started.
+It's 200ms by default.
+- `scheduleIntervalMs`: the interval of the scheduler.
+50ms by default.

 ⚠️ In versions lower than 0.8.0 a `loaded()` function was exposed instead.

 ### Play